Healing the Wounds Beneath the False Identity

 The Protective System

-When the Shame Identity takes root, parts of us quickly step in to protect us from the pain of believing something is wrong with who we are.
-These protectors are like operators at the control panel, pushing buttons and pulling levers to manage how we think, feel, and act.
-Some act as managers, planning ahead, criticizing, or keeping us in line so we don’t risk rejection.
-Others act as firefighters, rushing in to numb or distract us when the pain of shame gets too close to breaking through.
+When we believe something is wrong with who we are, parts of us quickly step in to protect us.
+These protectors are like operators at the control panel of our minds, pushing buttons and pulling levers to manage how we think, feel, and act.
+Some act as managers, planning ahead, criticizing, or keeping us in line so we don’t get hurt again.
+Others act as firefighters, rushing in to numb us or to distract us from the pain of believing there is something wrong with us - that who we are is not alright.

 The Exiles at the Center